Uninsured Motorist Car Accidents

 One in every four drivers in Florida lacks auto insurance.
 That’s one of the highest rates nationally.

 Although Florida is a “no-fault” state when it comes to crash protection insurance, damages for many accidents often exceed the amount of required personal injury protection (PIP) benefits, intended to cover medical expenses and certain non-medical-related costs (such as lost wages).

-Florida allows injured drivers and passengers to step outside the no-fault system to recover damages against the driver who caused the crash if:
+Florida allows injured drivers and passengers to step outside the no-fault system to recover damages against the driver who caused an uninsured motorist accident if:

 - The injuries are deemed permanent;

 - There is significant and permanent loss of an important bodily function.

 However, as the Fort Lauderdale car accident attorneys at The Ansara Law Firm, are well aware, because so many drivers are uninsured, injured persons may be left with just one other option for compensation: Uninsured Motorist Benefits.
 There are also Underinsured Motorist Benefits for the many cases in which the at-fault driver has insurance, but coverage is inadequate to cover victim’s total damages.